Daytona State College Campus Safety (ext. 4444 or (386) 506-4444)

 Flow Chart Sequence

 If a threat of harm is present, do not mention disciplinary action or police intervention.
-If you have already mentioned these, work to refocus the student’s attention away from the future consequences of her/his behavior.
+If you have already mentioned these, work to refocus the student’s attention away from the future consequences of their behavior.

 Example: “You’ve raised some important issues.
 I need to consult with my department chair to see what we can do.”

-Step 1.
+Step 1

 Immediately dismiss the class and contact Campus Safety (ext.
-4444 code word infirmary).
-The Police in association with Campus Safety will investigate the threats, warn intended victims if necessary, and determine whether the student may have committed a crime.
+4444, code word Infirmary).
+The Police, in association with Campus Safety will investigate the threats, warn intended victims if necessary, and determine whether the student may have committed a crime.
 Campus Safety will most likely ask you for information to include in a Campus Safety Incident Report.

-Step 2.
+Step 2

-Step 3.
+Step 3

 Possible Sanctions